Looking to get educated on what PrEP is and how is can work for you? Start here.

 Where Can I Get IT?

-Fortunately, access has never been so good to access PrEP in Australia.
+PrEP is easier to get in Australia than ever before.
 Depending on your location, or circumstances one of the following may be suitable for you to look into access PrEP.
 In all instances below, you need to frst find a PrEP knowledgable GP who can do all your tests, and then write you a prescription

 Low cost PrEP can be found for purchase online, and is often the cheapest way to access PrEP because of the low cost of generic medications overseas.
 At around $22 per month for the cheapest option, this is how many people have accessed PrEP for years. for more check out our guide on how to Buy PrEP Online and selecting a supplier to purchase from.

 PrEP is now subsidised on the Pharmaceutical Benefits Scheme (PBS).
 This is convenient, and will cost $40.30 for most people… but that may not be the cheapest option depending on your circumstances.
 Our PrEP on the PBS guide will help you weigh up that option.

 PrEP is cheaper than ever before – however both importing and buying PrEP locally can be prohibitively expensive for some, especially those without access to Medicare. with this in mind, PAN offers free PrEP coupons for anyone unable to access PrEP at a price point within their budget.
 Check out how to apply for coupons at the Assistance Scheme page

 If you don’t have Medicare and you live in NSW you can access 12 months of free PrEP via MI-EPIC, which is an extension of the EPIC PrEP study.
 This study is only for people who cannot access Medicare.

 If you decide to reduce or stop using condoms when you start PrEP you need to be aware of other STIs.
 But, even if you’re using condoms 100% of the time guess what… you need to be aware of STIs.